StevenTammen/bibledocs.org/content/pages/god-created-spacetime-and-is-unbound-by-it.md

 {{% /technical-discussion %}}

-In terms of Genesis 1:1, without the definite article it makes less sense to take the "beginning" described as the beginning of the material universe... was spacetime somehow already in existence during God’s creation of the heavens and the Earth?
-Instead, it makes more sense to take the "beginning" described as the beginning of God’s actions regarding the material universe.
-This distinction is not merely some exercise in pedantry, but is in fact critically important in properly understanding God’s relation to creation.
+Aside from the textual evidence, taking the beginning in a definite way would seem to imply that space and time were somehow already in existence during God's creation of the heavens and the Earth.
+This causes theological problems (or at least can) as it muddles God's eternal existence and externality to material creation.

-The Trinity -- including Christ, the divine *logos* (λόγος) = Word, the agent of creation (compare John 1:3) -- existed before the material universe itself existed.
-God exists "outside" spacetime — He snapped His fingers, and it came into existence *ex nihilo*, out of nothing.
-His existence is in no way linked to the beginning of the material universe (which, confusing to our limited brains, coincides with the beginning of time as we think of it — compare special relativity).
-In fact, it is actually right and proper for us to say that God existed *before* time — he created it, after all.
+God exists as three persons that share one essence.
+This doctrine is known as the Trinity.
+All three members of the Trinity existed before the material universe itself existed.
+God exists "outside" spacetime.
+(Sometimes "space and time" are written together as "spacetime," since physicists have shown that the two things are closely related).
+When he commanded spacetime to come into existence from nothing, it did.
+God's existence is in no way linked to the beginning of the material universe.
+In fact, it is actually right and proper to say that God existed *before* time, because he created time.

 ## How did God exist before space and time?

-Well, part one is accepting that as material beings, we are never really going to "get it" — since we are finite and very much bound by linear time, we have exactly zero hope of truly conceptualizing what it means to to be outside of spacetime.
-Part two is Exodus 3:14-15, God’s identity as I AM (Hebrew: יהוה, transliterated YHVH):
+We human beings are very small and finite.
+Due to this limited perspective, we don't have much hope of truly understanding exactly what it means to be outside of space and time.
+This acknowledgement of our own limits is the first step to accepting the difficult idea of God existing outside of space and time.

+The second step is understanding God's identity as I AM.
+In Exodus 3:14–15 God declares to Moses that His name is "I AM":

+{{% esv h="400px" p="Exodus 3:14-15" %}}

+{{% scripture p="Exodus 3:14-15 | ESV" %}}

+**14** God said to Moses, “I am who I am.”
+And he said, “Say this to the people of Israel: ‘I am has sent me to you.’” **15** God also said to Moses, “Say this to the people of Israel: ‘The Lord, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.’
+This is my name forever, and thus I am to be remembered throughout all generations.

+{{% /scripture %}}

+{{% /esv %}}

+{{% technical-discussion %}}
+**The divine name of God**

+יהוה, the divine name of the God in the Old Testament, is sometimes called the tetragrammaton (from Greek τετραγράμματον, meaning "[consisting of] four letters").
+Here's this same Exodus passage in the Hebrew:

 {{% hebrew-i h="600px" p="Exodus 3:14-15" %}}

 {{% scripture p="Exodus 3:14-15 | BHS, NASB95" %}}

 (BHS) **14** וַיֹּאמֶר אֱלֹהִים אֶל־מֹשֶׁה אֶֽהְיֶה אֲשֶׁר אֶֽהְיֶה וַיֹּאמֶר כֹּה תֹאמַר לִבְנֵי יִשְׂרָאֵל אֶֽהְיֶה שְׁלָחַנִי אֲלֵיכֶֽם׃

 (NASB) **14** God said to Moses, “ I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘ I AM has sent me to you.’”